gov4git/gov4git/XXX.md

   - vulnerability: community members must not be allowed to close issues to prevent them from closing before a pr is submitted
 - update GOVERN-PLAYBOOK.md

-- metrics
-  - test integration of metrics
+- [ ] test github integration of metrics

+- split history to metric and trace
+- VoteEvent add policy

 - voting on the client must support different versions of the motion strategy
   - compute reward in margin calc
     - motion writes bounty to ballot strategy instance state
     - custom js to compute reward

-- populate history with ballot, motion, account, user IDs

 - add software revision of cron software to every commit